Overdraft Protection: Opting out but Still Paying Fees?

-Imagine a scenario where you’ve opted out of overdraft protection, telling your bank to simply decline transactions when your account runs out of money.
+Imagine a scenario in which you’ve opted out of overdraft protection, telling your bank to simply decline transactions when your account runs out of money.
 You take care to pay all of your bills after verifying that you have enough funds in your account, but mistakes happen, and you've bounced a check or overused your debit card.
 Somehow, even though you've declined overdraft protection, your bank just made the payment for you and charged you a $35 fee anyway.

 Types of Transactions

-The ability to opt-out of overdraft protection only applies to one-time transactions with your debit card.
-When you make a purchase at a retailer, or when you withdraw cash from an ATM, your bank will usually prevent the transaction if you’re out of money, and you won’t owe any fees.
+The ability to opt out of overdraft protection only applies to one-time transactions with your debit card.
+When you make a purchase at a retailer or when you withdraw cash from an ATM, your bank will usually prevent the transaction if you’re out of money, and you won’t owe any fees.

 But other types of transactions can cause problems.
-In some cases, the transaction will be processed even if you opted out of overdraft protection and didn’t have the funds available.
+In some cases, the transaction will be processed even if you opted out of overdraft protection and don’t have the funds available.
 When that happens, you’ll pay a fee that’s the same as an overdraft charge, and you’ll need to come up with the money to bring your account balance back above zero.
 In other cases, your bank will reject the transaction, but you’ll be charged a fee for insufficient funds.

-- Recurring Payments - When you sign up for automatic electronic payments, your bank might process those payments even if you don’t have enough money available.
+- Recurring Payments: When you sign up for automatic electronic payments, your bank might process those payments even if you don’t have enough money available.
 For example, you might have a monthly membership fee billed to your debit card, or you might pay insurance premiums every month directly from your checking account via ACH.

 Find out how your bank handles these situations.
 Each bank is different, and some simply reject monthly payments when you run out of money, while others let them go through.
-Contact your bank and ask what policies are in place for your account.
+Contact your bank and ask what specific policies are in place for your account.